LenHodgeman/DP-Access-Management-API/index.md

 ## System Requirements
 ### Development system
+#### REST APIs
+In addition to the requirements listed above, the following are required for use of the Web AUTH and Web Enrollment APIs.

+* Windows Web Server (IIS)

+* DigitalPersona Web Management Components

+* An SSL certificate

+See the DigitalPersona Administrator and Client Guides for instructions on installing and configuring the above components.

 #### Native API
 The recommended minimum software requirements needed to develop applications with the DigitalPersona Native API are:
 * Development workstation running Windows 7 or later and DigitalPersona Workstation or Kiosk.